nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:warning: Caution:
 If your changes to the data file makes its format invalid, ModuLink will discard all data and start with an empty data file at the next run.
+In this event, please locate the data file, delete it, and relaunch the app.
 </div>

 --------------------------------------------------------------------------------------------------------------------